 Under the market valuation approach, we employ the guideline publicly traded company method, which indicates the fair value of the equity of each reporting unit by comparing it to publicly traded companies in similar lines of business.
 After identifying and selecting guideline companies, we analyze their business and financial profiles for relative similarity.
 Factors such as size, growth, risk and profitability are analyzed and compared to each of our reporting units.
-Assumptions include the selection of our peer companies and use of market multiples, which could deteriorate or increase based on the profitability of our competitors and performance of their stock, which is often dependent on the performance of the stock market and general economy as a whole.
+Assumptions include the selection of our peer companies and use of market multiples, which could increase or decrease based on the profitability of our competitors and performance of their stock, which is often dependent on the performance of the stock market and general economy as a whole.

 Adverse changes in the assumptions utilized in our impairment test could cause a reduction or elimination of excess fair value over carrying value, resulting in potential recognition of impairment.
-If the fair value of the reporting unit exceeds its carrying value, no impairment charge is recorded.
 If the carrying value of a reporting unit exceeds its fair value, an impairment charge is recorded to goodwill in the amount by which the carrying value exceeds fair value.

-We completed our annual review of goodwill for each of our reporting units for the year ended December 31, 2020, which indicated that we had no impairment of goodwill.
+We completed our annual review of goodwill for each of our reporting units for the year ended December 31, 2021, which indicated that we had no impairment of goodwill.
 The fair value of our reporting units was substantially in excess of carrying value.